Chinese oil rig moved away from disputed waters off Vietnam

 The rig's relocation could reduce tensions between the two neighbours after one of the worst breakdowns in ties since they fought a brief war in 1979.

-Its movement toward Hainan was welcomed by Washington, which had criticised China's decision to put the rig in waters disputed with Vietnam, calling it a "provocative" act.
+Its movement toward Hainan is also likely to be welcomed by Washington, which had criticised China's decision to put the rig in waters disputed with Vietnam, calling it a "provocative" act.

-U.S. State Department spokeswoman Jen Psaki said the rig incident had "highlighted the need for claimants to clarify their claims in accordance with international law, (and) to reach a shared understanding on appropriate behavior and activities in disputed areas".

-She reiterated a U.S. call for a voluntary freeze on "provocative unilateral actions" to allow for implementation of a 2002 agreement on maritime conduct.

 Hanoi had said the rig was in its 200-nautical-mile exclusive economic zone and on its continental shelf.
 Beijing had said it was operating completely within its waters around the Paracel islands, which China occupies.

-China National Petroleum Corporation (CNPC), the country's dominant oil and gas producer, said the rig "smoothly completed" its drilling on Tuesday and found signs of oil and gas.
+China National Petroleum Corporation (CNPC), the country's dominant oil and gas producer, said in a statement the rig "smoothly completed" its drilling on Tuesday and found signs of oil and gas.
 The next step would be to analyse the geological data and evaluate the layers of oil and gas, it said.

 CNPC's preliminary analysis showed "the area has the basic conditions and potential for oil exploration, but extraction testing cannot begin before a comprehensive assessment of the data", Xinhua quoted Wang Zhen, deputy director of the CNPC Policy Research Office, as saying.